MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-380-Special-Training-Requirements/subpart-G-Registry-EntryLevel-Driver-Training-Providers-On-After-February-7-2022/section-380.725.md

 (3) Instructor qualification documentation indicating driving and/or training experience, as applicable, for each instructor and copies of commercial driver's licenses and applicable endorsements held by BTW instructors or theory instructors, as applicable.

-(4) The Training Provider Registration Form submitted to the TPR.

-(5) The lesson plans for theory and BTW (range and public road) training curricula, as applicable.
+(4) The lesson plans for theory and BTW (range and public road) training curricula, as applicable.

-(6) Records of individual entry-level driver training assessments as described in § 380.715.
+(5) Records of individual entry-level driver training assessments as described in § 380.715.

 (c) *Retention of records.* Training providers listed on the TPR must retain the records identified in paragraph (b) of this section for a minimum of three years from the date each required record is generated or received, unless a record, such as a BTW instructor's CDL, has expired or been canceled, in which case the most recent, valid CDL should be retained, if applicable.
 The provisions of this part do not affect a training provider's obligation to comply with any other local, State, or Federal requirements prescribing longer retention periods for any category of records described herein.

 [81 FR 88791, Dec.
 8, 2016, as amended at 84 FR 51432, Sept.
-30, 2019]
+30, 2019; 86 FR 57069, Oct.
+14, 2021]